Nicola-Alimonda/MultinomialFair/README.md

 ### Greedy Wise Score
 With this work we propose a greedy extenstion of the previous algorithm.

-To know more about this research work, please refer to our paper:

-- Alimonda, Nicola, et al. "Preserving Utility in Fair Top-k Ranking with Intersectional Bias."
-Working in progress.
-2023.

 Inside the Greedy-Wise-Score folder you can run Greedy_Wise_Score.py and Greedy_Wise_Utility.py.
 Inside the greedy wise Score notebook, on the other hand, there are all the tests carried out and the plots generated.